typescript-cheatsheets/react/README.md

 ## React + TypeScript Starter Kits

-1. [Create React App](https://facebook.github.io/create-react-app/) - create React apps with no build configuration
+1. [Create React App v2.1+ with Typescript](https://facebook.github.io/create-react-app/docs/adding-typescript) - see accompanying blogpost for migrating from [`create-react-app-typescript`](https://vincenttunru.com/migrate-create-react-app-typescript-to-create-react-app/)
-2. based on `create-react-app`
+2. Custom scripts that work with `create-react-app` and support Typescript:

 - [wmonk](https://github.com/wmonk/create-react-app-typescript)'s script is a fork of create-react-app but has very strict tslint rules